robert-cameron/jenga_bot/README.md

 ---

-# 10. Results and Discussion
+# 6. Results and Demonstration
 - **Performance**: How the system meets design goals.
 - **Quantitative Results**: Accuracy, repeatability, robustness.
 - **Demonstration Media**: Photos, figures, or videos of operation.